 Several SLA faculty will be giving talks for this new faculty lecture series.
-Most talks are scheduled at 5:00 pm on the first Monday of the month in the Wisconsin Idea Room of the Education Building.
+Most talks are scheduled at 5:00 pm on the first Monday of the month in the Wisconsin Idea Room of the Education Building (exception: talk by SLA faculty member Katrina Daly Thompson, 4:00 pm, February 3).
 View the schedule >

 Coffee, Cake and Conversation with SLA Director Monika Chavez